Have you ever thought about how many choices you make in a given day?

 Example: no screens after 8 pm, including TV, computer, and phone.

 You can feel pretty bad after so much social media, so limiting screen time is a great way to be present instead of escaping through someone else’s life.
+Reduce the number of times per day you log into social media.
+There is so much wasted time spent on social media.
+To get closer to live a life you want, spend less time on social media and more time on your goals.

 11. Intentionally choose your relationships